Questions?

 CIED Wizard is designed for use by medical professionals (Medical Imaging Technologists, Cardiologists, Radiologists) in Australia and New Zealand.

 The database is continuously maintained and updated in realtime.
-CIED Wizard utilizes an automated
+CIED Wizard

-monitoring system that scans manufacturer websites 24/7, instantly detecting new releases of
+utilizes a remote monitoring system that scans manufacturer websites

-priority review and verification process, ensuring the database is promptly synchronized with
+priority review and verification process, ensuring the database is promptly

-the latest MRI conditions while maintaining seamless access for the user, with zero downtime
+synchronized with the latest MRI conditions while maintaining seamless